BWCS Consultancy Services for the Railway Industry

 We also make sure all the speakers and attendees meet each other using our speed-networking sections.
 As a result many deals and lasting friendships have been formed.

-This conference has become the vital meeting point for train companies, rail administrators, suppliers and technology specialists all looking to drive this sector forward.
+The conference is now in its twelfth year.
+It has become the vital meeting point for train companies, rail administrators, suppliers and technology specialists all looking to drive this sector forward.

 Join the debate, question the train companies that have launched services and find out where they will take them next.
 Almost every train operator from around the world that has launched a Wi-Fi on Trains service will be present.
 This is your chance to meet the people who are shaping this market, who are driving it forward and bringing in new services, ideas and technologies.

-Held in June in London, the conference attracts train operators and suppliers from all over the world.
+Held on 6-7 June in London, the conference attracts train operators and suppliers from all over the world.
 Those attending will hear directly from train companies that are launching services, adding new cost-cutting solutions and driving up passenger numbers by adding integrated broadband solutions.

 As ever, the conference will provide a great networking opportunity and a very limited number of sponsorship positions are still available.
 For further information on getting involved or to receive a brochure please contact Ross.Parsons@BWCS.com.